ollej/shoutbridge/README.md

 In UBB.threads, you should set Profile Extra Field 1 to "JID Login".
 If a user enters their jabber id in this field, messages sent from that jid will be written as that user in the shoutbox.

+If you are running the ExternalShoutbox you must enter the URL to your UBB.threads installation.

 Now you should be ready to start the program: